9/12/2016 8:22:26 PM

 By Marissa Krouse, Programs Manager

-Recently, as I sat on the plane on my way to the 2016 AZA Annual Conference, I realized that every conversation is an opportunity.
+Recently, as I sat on a plane, I realized that every conversation is an opportunity.
 I've woven strategic climate change messaging into my work and personal life for almost two years now.
-That's why it was gratifying to find that my chat with the sales rep for Ashland Chemical-the middle-aged man seated next to me in 19A-flowed straight to a set of values that resonated with him: the fact that climate change is a human rights issue, with impacts on not only polar bears but also northern communities and people worldwide.
+That's why it was gratifying to find that my chat with the sales rep for Ashland Chemical—the middle-aged man seated next to me in 19A—flowed straight to a set of values that resonated with him: the fact that climate change is a human rights issue, with impacts on not only polar bears but also northern communities and people worldwide.

 I also answered the popular "Why Churchill?" question.
 Every fall, hundreds of polar bears gather near Churchill, Manitoba, Canada, on Hudson Bay to wait for the sea ice to form.
 It's one of the most extraordinary events in the natural world, offering a rare glimpse into the lives of these normally solitary animals.
 Churchill's polar bears live on the front lines of climate change.
 Sharing their story with the world—and that of the Arctic more broadly—brings home the message that urgent action is needed to reduce carbon emissions and transition to a renewable energy future.
 By doing so, we'll benefit wildlife on every continent and help people too, leaving a livable planet for future generations.

-This is our basic messaging and framing strategy, one tested by behavioral scientists from NNOCCI for its effectiveness.
+This is our basic messaging and framing strategy, one tested by behavioral scientists ffor its effectiveness.
 We rely on our network of Arctic Ambassador Center zoos, museums, and aquariums to help us spread this message and lead their communities in sustainability.
 Did you know that more people visit zoos and aquariums than all sporting events in North America combined each year?
 And that zoo professionals are trusted messengers on climate change?
-That's a lot of opportunity-and we can't wait to get to work with our Climate Alliance participants this year, as they are the voices of their institutions!
+That's a lot of opportunity and we can't wait to get to work with our Climate Alliance participants this year, as they are the voices of their institutions!

 This is the first time we have ever invited marketing and PR teams from our AAC network to our Climate Alliance training, and I think this year's participants will play a significant role in supporting existing on-staff teams and working collaboratively with other AACs.
 Over the years, we have worked with a number of keepers and educators; adding marketing and PR staff to the mix should make for some powerful teams and outreach efforts.